 No reason to ultimately end up with a chinchilla that is depressed.
 If you want to get a chinchilla and plan to spend time with them, I commend you.

 If you don’t, I’d strongly recommend a pet that’s not as fragile and doesn’t have such unique needs and that doesn’t need as much love and affection and dedicated time as chinchillas do.

 Leaving A Chinchilla Home Alone: Final Thoughts

 At the end of the day, it’s surely okay to take a trip if you have chinchillas, but you must take precautions to ensure your chinchilla will be okay.

 If you want to leave your chinchilla home alone, you can.

 Be sure to provide adequate water, food, treats, bedding, and hay.
 In addition, be very certain that your home has the correct temperatures for your chinchilla to avoid overheating.

 Have a backup pet-sitter with clear directions on what needs to be done in case your trip takes longer than expected.

-With some proper planning, care, and handling, you can take your trips, vacations, and still be a perfectly responsible and ethical chinchilla owner.
+With some proper planning, care, and handling, you can take your trips and vacations, and still be a perfectly responsible and ethical chinchilla owner.

 How did it go and what precautions did you take to ensure that your chinchillas were safe and taken care of while being left home alone?